AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/look_for.doc.md

 ## Description

 `Varybivore::LookFor` accepts a list of variables and returns a function.
-When invoked by predicates, the function returns the index of the first variable that satisfies all the predicates, or `-1` if it cannot find the variable.
+When invoked by a predicate, the function returns the index of the first variable that satisfies the predicate, or `-1` if it cannot find the variable.
 This function is created to exhibit the power of fold expression and to compare with `Varybivore::Find`.

 <pre><code>   Arguments...